ckalearner7/k8s-Resources/cka-exam-prep.md

 </p>
 </details>

 # Create a role called developer, with all access to pods, services and deployments.
-Provide access to scott
 <details><summary>show</summary>
 <p>